dentarg/auth0-blog/_posts/2017-08-27-exception-handling-and-i18n-on-spring-boots-apis.markdown

 I18N is a short name invented for the term internationalization.
 The number eighteen (18) refers to the number of characters between the first letter in the word, I, and the last one, N. Internationalization is the process of developing software that can be localized for multiple languages and cultures easily.
 For developers, internationalizing means abstracting all the texts that users can get from an application.
 This abstraction usually occurs by replacing these texts by unique codes that refer to them, and by organizing them by language.
 Whenever an user starts interacting with the application, they define the preferred language (automatically or manually) and the application starts providing messages according to the language informed.

-For example, on a web browser like Firefox or Google Chrome, the menus and help messages that the user can see are shown accordingly to the main language set on the operational system.
+For example, on a web browser like Firefox or Google Chrome, the menus and help messages that the user can see are shown according to the main language set on the operating system.
 Although this default configuration is usually what the user expects, software providers normally add an option so the default language can be overwritten.

-Throughout this article we are going to see how can we internationalize a Spring Boot API, even for occasions where errors (expected or not) occur in the application.
+Throughout this article we are going to see how can we internationalize a [Spring Boot API](https://projects.spring.io/spring-boot/), even for occasions where errors (expected or not) occur in the application.

 ## What Will We Build?